xyproto/simplehstore/README.md

 import (
 	"log"

-	"github.com/xyproto/simplemaria"
+	"github.com/xyproto/simplegres"
 )

 func main() {
-	// Check if the simplemaria service is up if err := db.TestConnection(); err != nil {
+	// Check if the simplegres service is up if err := db.TestConnection(); err != nil {
 		log.Fatalln("Could not connect to local database.
 Is the service up and running?")
 	}